playbenny/benny_manual/docs/blockipedia.md

 - I've adapted it to work with benny's global tuning system.
 I've also added velocity mod controls, if the vel->vca != 0 it introduces a tiny 3ms delay on notes and triggers to avoid clicks.
 The scale quantise in the module isn't implemented as it wouldn't work with benny's global tuning, and we have scale quantisers already in benny.

+### source.chaos.osc
+- chaos oscillator. several different models to pick from.

+- the 'initial state' settings strongly affect the behaviour of some models. if a model blows up try initial values closer to 0 and try rate either near 1 or near 0, they all behave slightly differently. a midi reset sets the model back to the inital state. behaviour also scales with oversampling, and if you want to use this block to generate musical pitches you'll need to set oversampling to 16x or more on the block settings page.

+- the algorithms here came from an open source m4l device a friend sent me a long time ago and i've lost the attribution, let me know if you recognise it.

 ### source.dual.osc
 - A pair of basic oscillators with diverse cross modulation possibilities.